ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 I don't want to mantain more than one tool, so I've added them to this tool instead.
 It's optional and disabled by default.
 You need to enable them in the piano roll settings (restart of Renoise is needed).

-### Instrument box: Change instrument's global pitch
+### Instrument box - Change instruments global pitch

 With this function it's possible to change the instrument pitch of several instrument at once.
 Because of the current API limitations, it's not possible to use the instrument selection.